Removable singularities and bubbling of harmonic maps and biharmonic maps: Introduction

-{\em $(b)$ Furthermore, if the curvature of $(N,h)$ is non-positive, any energy minimizing map in $L^2_1(M,N)$ is a smooth harmonic map. } 0.3cm In 1984, Eells and Polking \cite{EP} showed that, 0.3cm {\em let $\varphi\in L^2_{1, loc}(M,N)$ be weakly harmonic on the complement of a polar set in $M$.
-Then, $\varphi$ is weakly harmonic on $M$,} 0.3cm where notice (\cite{EL3}, p.
-397) that 0.3cm {\em $\varphi$ is harmonic if it is weakly harmonic and continuous. } 0.3cm On the contrary, in 1995, Rivi$\grave{\rm e}$re \cite{R} gave examples of 0.3cm {\em weakly harmonic maps in $L^2_1({\bf B}^3,S^2)$ which are discontinuous everywhere in ${\bf B}^3$. } 0.3cm See the regularity works due to Hildebrant, Kaul and Widman \cite{HKW}, Bethuel \cite{B}, Evans \cite{Ev}, Helein \cite{H}, and also Struwe \cite{St}.

-For the regularity theory of biharmonic maps, Chang, Wang and Yang \cite{CWY} showed that 0.3cm {\it $(1)$ any biharmonic map of a four dimensional disc into the standard unit sphere $(S^n, g_0)$ is H\"older continuous, $(2)$ a stationally biharmonic map of ${\bf B}^m$ $( )$ into $(S^n,g_0)$ is H\"older continuous except on a set of $(m-4)$-dimensional Hausdorff measure zero, and $(3)$ a weak biharmonic map which is continuous is smooth.} 0.3cm Struwe \cite{St2} showed that 0.3cm {\it any stationary biharmonic map satisfying some growth condition of ${\bf B}^m$ into any Riemannian manifold is H\"lder continuous, in particular, smooth out of a set of $(m-4)$-dimensional Hausdorff measure zero. } 0.3cm In this paper, we will show the following. \begin{th} $($cf. {\bf Theorem 4.2}$)$ Assume that $(M,g)$ is a compact Riemannian manifold, and the sectional curvature of $(N,h)$ is non-positive, and there exists a finite set ${\mathcal S}$ of points in $M$ such that $\varphi:\,(M\backslash {\mathcal S},g) \rightarrow (N,h)$ is a biharmonic map and have the finite bienergy:

-Then, $\vert\tau(\varphi)\vert$ can be extended continuously to $(M,g)$. \end{th} 0.3cm The theory of bubbling phenomena of harmonic maps has begun at Sacks and Uhlenbeck \cite{SU} and extended to several variational problems including Yang-Mills theory (see Freed and Uhlenbeck \cite{FU})).
-For the bubbling phenomena of biharmonic maps, we will show \begin{th} $($cf. {\bf Theorem 5.1}$)$ Let $(M,g)$ and $(N,h)$ be two compact Riemannian manifolds.
-For every positive constant $C>0$, let us consider a family of biharmonic maps of $(M,g)$ into $(N,h)$,
+The theory of bubbling phenomena of harmonic maps was first studied by Sacks and Uhlenbeck \cite{SU} and extended to several variational problems including Yang-Mills theory (see Freed and Uhlenbeck \cite{FU})).
+Then, for the bubbling phenomena of biharmonic maps, we will show \begin{th} $($cf. {\bf Theorem 3.1}$)$ Let $(M,g)$ and $(N,h)$ be two compact Riemannian manifolds.
+Assume that $m=\dim M\geq 3$.
+For every positive constant $C>0$, let us consider a family of smooth biharmonic maps of $(M,g)$ into $(N,h)$,